 - Impactful loading solution: The Warrior Impact Bed with a stiff, rigid frame and soft rubber bars cushions and absorbs impact the conveyor belt during loading.

 - Off-center loading solution: Adjustable side kicker plates and an adjustable deflector ensure smoother center loading of material onto the loading belt.
 Removable side panels also allow you to adjust the height according to your load zone requirements.

-- Poor material flow, poor receiving belt tracking solutions: The Warrior Roll & Guide Support Bed includes low-friction slider bars on the wing section and rollers in the center to create a seamless seal against chute spillage.
+- Poor material flow, inferior receiving belt tracking solutions: The Warrior Roll & Guide Support Bed includes low-friction slider bars on the wing section and rollers in the center to create a seamless seal against chute spillage.
 The Simple Slide Idler provides roller frames that slide into place closer together without the need to remove adjacent idlers, even in confined spaces.
-Primary and secondary belt cleaners clear away troublesome carryback.
+In addition, primary and secondary belt cleaners clear away troublesome carryback.

 - Poor skirting solution: A robust sealing system with no-hassle clamps and seals on the sides of the load zone eliminates spillage.
-A tailseal with skirting and strip rubber add a tight seal at the rear of the chute work.
+A tail seal with skirting and strip rubber adds a tight seal at the rear of the chute work.

-MaxZone components also are simple and affordable to install, and they require no welding.
+MaxZone components also are affordable and straightforward to install, and they require no welding.
 The MaxZone Plus system further acts as a modified transfer point chute (not an engineered replacement) that keeps material flowing while significantly reducing spillage.

 Take Away Transfer Chute Spillage Starting Today

-As a bulk material handler, you don’t need struggling with spillage as a part of your day.
-You do need reliable ways to ensure greater safety, health, compliance, and use of time and capital.
+As a bulk material handler, you don’t need to struggle with spillage as a part of your day.
+However, you do need reliable ways to ensure more excellent safety, health, compliance, and use of time and capital.
 Contact us at (630) 844-1300 to speak with a Benetech specialist.